atfelix/CourseTracker/README.md

 # CourseTracker

-Application for students in post secondary institutions (College/ University) that helps students navigate their way through campus and plan out there day.
+Application for students in post secondary institutions (College/ University) that helps students navigate their way through campus and plan out their day.

 # User Case